CWillberg/Lectures/stream_wst_06/index.md

 For cooling and heating curves in metallic systems, this results in:
 F = 0 → A plateau
-F = 1 → A turning point
+F = 1 → A gradient change

 ---